 In 2010, significant reforms to the healthcare system were adopted as law in the United States.
 Among other things, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act, which we refer to collectively as the Affordable Care Act, requires the medical device industry to subsidize healthcare reform in the form of a 2.3% excise tax on United States sales of most medical devices, which went into effect in 2013.
 The excise tax has increased our operating expenses.
-Because many parts of the Affordable Care Act have not yet gone into effect, the long-term impact on us is uncertain.
+The effects of the Affordable Care Act upon the healthcare industry are still being determined and the long-term impact on us is uncertain.